tranquilit/WAPT-Documentation/source/wapt-configuration/waptconsole/index.rst

     in Active Directory;

-  * the Administrator's computer will become critical for WAPT administration and WAPT packages testing;
+  * the Administrator's computer will become critical for WAPT administration and WAPT package testing;

   * if DNS records are properly configured, you should be able to access the WAPT web interface by visiting: https://srvwapt.mydomain.lan;